-one case solitary confinement, approved by the doctor's statement "capable of isolation" for the doctor should not provide an opinion on whether or not someone is capable of isolation, or the application of any other means of coercion, but visit an inmate on a daily basis during the isolation, and if that is not possible, a nurse should visit him and report on his condition.
-This is particularly important as a preventive measure, as the possibility of ill-treatment increases when a person is isolated or placed in a solitary confinement cell.
+After examining available records on the use of means of restraint in Podgorica Prison, monitors have found that in several cases rubber truncheons had been used as means of coercion, and in one case solitary confinement, approved by the doctor's statement "capable of isolation" 66.
+Prison doctor should not provide an opinion on whether or not someone is capable of isolation, or the application of any other means of coercion, but visit an inmate on a daily basis during the isolation, and if that is not possible, a nurse should visit him and report on his condition.
+67 This is particularly important as a preventive measure, as the possibility of ill-treatment increases when a person is isolated or placed in a solitary confinement cell.

-The recording of injuries resulting from the application of means of restraint in AECS, prisoners' statements about acquiring injuries and the absence of a specific register on this issue is described in more detail in section Healthcare services.
+The recording of injuries resulting from the application of means of restraint in AECS, prisoners' statements about acquiring injuries and the absence of a specific register on this issue is described in more detail in section Health-care services.